noonecanhearyou/analysis-of-genomic-and-transcriptomic-data-itmo-2026/task_1/readme.md

     - Impact - The COVID-19 pandemic has resulted in over 700 million confirmed cases and over 6.8 million deaths, making it significantly more destructive than the 2003 SARS outbreak, although with a lower individual case fatality rate.

 ## Main
-All calculations were performed by two computers with the following components:
+All calculations were performed by the following platforms:
 - PC 1:
     ```
     OS: Fedora Linux 43 (KDE Plasma Desktop Edition) x86_64